Jinxed (2013 film): Plot

-Meg is horrified when she discovers what has happened and arrives at his house to witness his house getting ransacked by an angry monkey.
+Meg, after learning the outcome from her parents and grandfather, becomes shocked and guilty after realizing what she has done, believing it is too late to reverse the effects.
+When asked by her mother on why she wanted the curse gone in the first place, Meg says it is because she wants to be happy.
+Her mom explains that she was never born with a curse, but that she chose to marry into it anyway, because being with Meg's father has made her more happier in her life, and that the situations in life don't matter, but rather it is the way a person chooses handle it.
+After her grandfather informs her that the effects of transferring the curse will become permanent at the end of the festival (which is after the closing cermony), a reinvigorated Meg rushes over to Brett's place to find it ransacked by a monkey.
 Ivy answers the door and gets angry upon learning that the bad luck came from Meg giving Brett the coin.
-Meg manages to convince Ivy that she never intended for this to happen, and Ivy realizes she's always been mean to Meg since her cursed accidents affected her as well but realizes that it's not Meg's fault.
-The two race to the closing ceremony, where Brett gives Meg the coin back.
+Meg manages to convince Ivy that she never intended to cause any trouble, and Ivy realizes she's always been mean to Meg since her cursed accidents affected her as well but finally realizes that it's not Meg's fault.
+The two reconcile and race to the closing ceremony, where Brett gives Meg the coin back.
 She gets struck by lightning and almost falls off a flag tower but is saved by Brett, who kisses her.

 Afterward, Meg and Ivy become best friends, and she and Brett start dating.
-Meg goes to science camp and accidentally invents a potion that grows hair on bald heads.
-She puts Tommy's diary back with the coin after reading in the last part that Tommy, due to his bad luck, meets his beautiful wife at the hospital and throws his coin into the fountain, causing a flood.
-Even so, he believes that it's the attitude that counts.
+Meg goes to science camp and a cursed accident makes her invent a potion that grows hair on bald heads.
+She puts Tommy's diary back with the coin after learning in the last part that Tommy, due to his bad luck, finds happiness in meeting his beautiful wife at the hospital and throws his coin into the fountain, causing a flood.
+Even so, he too believes that it's the attitude that counts.

 Meg and her family go on vacation to visit the Grand Canyon and cause more bad luck with Ivy and Brett running for their lives but laughing about it.